ashleycampion/IrisDataSetProject/README.md

 <div align="center">
     <img src="./plots/scatterPlots/petalWidthsepalLength.png" alt="Petal Width vs. Sepal Length" title="Petal Width vs. Sepal Length")>
 </div>

+We can see quite clearly that the first linear discriminant (LD1) is better at distinguishing between the species than petal width.
+Both can successfully distinguish between the setosas, but whereas in the case of petal width, there are several versicolor values that are greater than several virginicas, in the case of LD1 the only overlap between the species is one versicolor value that is greater than six virginicas (there is perhaps one other versicolor value that is greater than one other viriginica).

 ### Finding the Best Classification Algorithm